 There are a number of reasons why you might prefer contact lenses to traditional eyewear: a glasses-free look, hassle-free vision correction, wearing non-prescription sunwear and goggles, or the convenience of not having to worry about misplacing your glasses.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction than glasses.
 Today, you can even replace your bifocal glasses with bifocal contact lenses.

 Our eye doctors can recommend the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
 Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages to each.

 Medically Necessary Contact Lenses

-At Vision Source-Orland Park, we fit even the most difficult eyes. …see more
+At Vision Source-Orland Park, we fit even the most difficult eyes, including Keratoconus, Pellucid Marginal Degeneration(PMD), R-K glare and more …see more

 To ensure your complete satisfaction, we offer our GUARANTEED CONTACT LENS SUCCESS PROGRAM.
 If you’re not completely happy with your contact lenses, return them for a full refund (professional fees are not included).
 If you’re interested in learning more about contact lenses, ask us about our FREE contact lens consultation (does not include actual fitting).